goncalofssousa/network-packet-sniffer/README.md

 ---

-## 🛠️ Como Executar
+## 🛠️ How to Run

-⚠️ É necessário executar com privilégios de administrador/root.
+⚠️ The application must be executed with administrator/root privileges.

 ### Linux